-The City has non-ad valorem revenue debt capacity remaining and is in compliance with its antidilution test.
-All City revenues, unless restricted to a specific purpose, are being used to pay debt service or to fund City operations; any use of City revenues to secure and pay additional debt could impact City operations unless additional revenues are identified.
+The City's governmental debt pledged by non-ad valorem revenue is in compliance with its anti-dilution test.
+All governmental fund revenues, unless restricted to a specific purpose, are eligible to be used for and is being used to pay debt service before being applied to City operations.